Raya Airways

-Raya Airways Sdn Bhd d/b/a Raya Airways, is a cargo airline with its head office at Cyberjaya, Selangor and the main hub for Raya Airways at Kuala Lumpur International Airport in Sepang, Selangor, Malaysia.
+Raya Airways is a cargo airline with its head office at Cyberjaya, Selangor and the main hub for Raya Airways at Kuala Lumpur International Airport in Sepang, Selangor, Malaysia.

 It is an express freight and freighter charter company.
 The airline was established in November 1993 as Transmile Air.
 It has courier transportation services between Peninsular Malaysia and East Malaysia and services international companies such as DHL, United Parcel Service, Air Macau and CEN Worldwide.
 Raya Airways also provides aircraft charters and wet leases specialists with experience operating cargo flights around the world.
 Raya Airways was designated a National Cargo Carrier by the Malaysian Transport Ministry in 1996.

 Raya Airways is owned by Mohamad Najib Ishak.
 The previous CEO, Lee Shashitheren, was fired for corruption.

 Raya has expanded its fleet with the addition of the A321P2F, bringing its total fleet count to six.
 The A321P2F will enhance the carrier's capabilities to cater to a wider customer base, expand its network reach and improve its cargo handling capacity.

 The cargo airline posted a net profit for the year ending 31 December 2020 with revenue of MYR334.12 million (US$79.9 million), and MYR3.
 The expected revenue for 2023 was 4-500 million MYR.